 FOR IMMEDIATE RELEASE

-Saskatoon, SK – Women Entrepreneurs of Saskatchewan (WESK) was pleased to announce the recipients of their six entrepreneur awards at tonight’s WESK Summit Gala.
-The WESK Summit Gala follows Women Entrepreneurs Week, which, as proclaimed by the Government of Saskatchewan, runs from May 15 through May 21, 2022.
+Saskatoon, SK – Women Entrepreneurs of Saskatchewan (WESK) was pleased to announce the recipients of their six entrepreneur awards at last week’s WESK Summit Gala.
+The WESK Summit Gala took place during Women Entrepreneurs Week, which, as proclaimed by the Government of Saskatchewan, runs from May 14 through May 20, 2023.
 In alignment with Women Entrepreneurs Week, the WESK Summit Gala provides an opportunity to not only recognize awards finalists and recipients, but also to applaud and showcase all of Saskatchewan’s women entrepreneurs.

 Awards were presented in the following categories: Community Involvement, Indigenous Entrepreneur, Innovation, Resilience, Growth & Expansion and Celebration of Achievement.

-Indigenous Entrepreneur Award Recipient: Leanne Bellegarde, Akawe Technologies
+Indigenous Entrepreneur Award Recipient: Christine Marie, Awasis Boutique

 - Women entrepreneurs are major contributors to economic growth and job creation.
 In 2019, women entrepreneurs contributed $23.1 billion to the Saskatchewan economy and created 191,836 jobs (Women Entrepreneurs in Saskatchewan Economic Statistics, 2020).